Jefferson Valverde

-Jefferson Laider Valverde Arboleda (born 4 May 1999) is an Ecuadorian footballer who plays as a midfielder for Orense, on loan from Houston Dynamo.
+Jefferson Laider Valverde Arboleda (born 4 May 1999) is an Ecuadorian professional footballer who plays as a midfielder for Delfín, on loan from Houston Dynamo.

 Career

 In 2022, Valverde signed for Ecuadorian side Atlético Santo Domingo.
 He was described "stood out" while playing for the club.

 In 2023, he signed for Ecuadorian side El Nacional.
 He was regarded as one of the club's most important players.

 Style of play

 Valverde mainly operates as a midfielder.
 He is known for his tackling ability.